 Transportation is measured as a cost rather than what it does for the organization.
 That’s not to say that cost reduction is an indicator of poorly measuring performance, but it’s not the only supply chain metric to measure when considering transportation.

-Other areas to consider measuring as it relates to transportation include:
+Other supply chain KPIs to consider measuring as it relates to transportation include:

 - Managing inventory